Mohdaqib18/film_city/README.md

 # Talk to voice assistant AI, say "Make it dark" and "Make it light" to change mode, say "search for (any movie name)" and much more..
   ![FilmCity4](https://user-images.githubusercontent.com/37264147/196008888-15effea8-f05e-4732-8522-f0e8eea3521d.gif)

-# Runs of mobile seamlessly
+# Runs on mobile seamlessly
 ![FilmCity5](https://user-images.githubusercontent.com/37264147/196008959-a053760f-ab8e-4a59-980c-8b865e7662a5.gif)